 Technical traders may even notice the 50-day moving average still creeping up toward the 200-day moving average.
 I’m not a technical trader, myself, but I believe it’s bullish if the 50-day moving average crosses above the 200-day.
 It seems bad news is baked in and sellers are running out of steam.

 Meanwhile, new initiatives like TCS Closets and Contained Home, services that help organize your home and design your closets, haven’t yet had a chance to fully take hold.
 Even though same-store sales were down in a rocky macro-environment for retail, TCS Closets made a significant impact to help prop them up.
 There is also plenty of room for The Container store to grow its store footprint.
 There are only 80 stores across the country and the company has made a commitment to grow responsibly by testing smaller sized stores in smaller markets with a strong focus on services.

 Look, it wasn’t that long ago that The Container Store was the toast of Wall Street, priced at more than $40 per share right after it went public.
 I think it’s too soon for the market to have forgotten why it liked the stock in the first place and I think the market still wants to see this stock succeed.
 Just a little bit of good news could cause this stock to pop pretty quickly and that’s exactly what I’m looking for in the Short Stack portfolio.

 I am not an investment advisor.
 These are my opinions.
-I own shares of TCS.
-I am a long-term investor in ETSY along with other individual stocks not mentioned in this article in another portfolio.
+I owned shares of TCS at the time I wrote this article.
+I was also a long-term investor in ETSY along with other individual stocks not mentioned in this article in another portfolio.
 Please do your own research before investing in any individual stock.

 follow me on Twitter @cabbageblog